rartzi/aixchange/development-process-temp/start.md

   - Participants submit solutions (Spaces) to the event; community can rate them with stars or thumbs up/down.
   - Leaderboards show top solutions by aggregated scores or usage metrics.
 - **Promotion:**
-  - Winning solutions can be automatically published to the main marketplace with their ratings intact.
+  - Winning solutions can be automatically published to the main (AI)Xchange with their ratings intact.

 #### 2.3.4.
-AiX Lab (Playground)
+(AI)Xperiment
 - **Prototyping Environment:**
   - Pre-configured frameworks (n8n, Streamlit, Gradio, Docker images) for rapid AI workflow creation.
 - **One-Click Publish:**
-  - Push prototypes directly to AiXchange or a hackathon event.
+  - Push prototypes directly to (AI)Xchange or a hackathon event.
 - **Built-In Tutorials:**
   - Documentation, code examples, community forums for support.